arekjg/TeslaRentingApp/README.md

 ## General information
 This is a car renting web application that simplifies the process of reserving a Tesla car.
-With this app, users can choose their pick-up and return dates, pick-up and return locations (which can be the same or different) and browse from a range of 10 Tesla car models.
+With this app, users can choose their pick-up and return dates, pick-up and return locations (which can be the same or different) and browse from a range of 10 Tesla car models.\
+The app calculates the cost of the rental and saves the reservation in the database.\
+The user can also create an account (register).
+Signing in is yet to be created.

 ## Technologies used